 Reducing the risk of gynecologic cancer after menopause

 After menopause, a woman should continue to take steps to reduce her cancer risk, which include:

 Research shows that weight gain after menopause can increase a woman’s risk of breast cancer; however, weight loss after menopause can actually reduce her risk.

 If you would like to discuss your symptoms with a specialist in the gynecological clinic at Moffitt Cancer Center, call 1-888-663-3488 or complete our new patient registration form online to request an appointment.
-We are committed to providing every new patient with rapid access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+We are committed to providing every new patient with rapid access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.